All career faculty promotion files must include the following elements:

 A comprehensive portfolio of professional or consulting activities related to his or her discipline.

-In many cases, evaluations for promotion are carried out internally; that is to say, letters of evaluation are obtained from only supervisors and/or other UO employees and there are no letters from reviewers external to the University of Oregon.
-At a minimum, a letter of evaluation from the candidate’s supervisor is required (e.g. department head for instructors, research mentor for career research faculty).
+In many cases, evaluations for promotion are carried out internally; that is, letters of evaluation are obtained from only supervisors and/or other UO employees and there are no letters from reviewers external to the University of Oregon.
+At a minimum, a letter of evaluation from the candidate’s supervisor is required (e.g., department head for instructors, research mentor for career research faculty).
 Details of the review process will be enunciated in each unit’s career faculty evaluation and promotion criteria policies.

 For those whose evaluation for promotion includes external review, the process for selection and recruitment of those reviewers closely parallels that for tenure-related faculty.